 Vision: Leaders and partners in improving public sector labor-management relations.

 Values: Excellence, Innovation, Integrity, Neutrality, Credibility, Respect, Balance

 Appointed by and reporting to the Commission, our Executive Director is the full-time agency head.
-Responsible for day to day operation of the agency, and decisions on bargaining unit configurations and clarifications.
+The Executive Director is responsible for the day-to-day operation of the agency and decisions on bargaining unit configurations and clarifications.

 Annual case data is updated monthly.
 View the number of cases filed by type and timeliness of decisions.

 2018 Commission Decisions